ksecurity45/OSWEPreparation/README.md

 **TODO**:

-- [ ] add notes for each topic in the syllabus.
+- [ ] Add notes for each topic in the syllabus.
-- [ ] Add writeups for machines I already completed